 Judith Pike joined Highland Technical Services in 2012.
 She has worked as a civil/environmental engineer since 1993, and has broad experience in hazardous and special waste, construction management and oversight, soil and groundwater investigations for underground storage tanks, United States Army Corps of Engineers programs, and industrial, municipal and commercial facilities.

 Judith also has extensive experience in environmental due diligence for commercial real estate investment trust portfolios, industrial acquisitions and other real estate concerns.
 She is a licensed asbestos inspector, management planner and abatement designer.
-She also holds credentials as a lead-based paint project designer.
-She holds training credentials as both a lead-based paint and asbestos supervisor.
+She also holds credentials as a lead-based paint project designer — and training credentials as both a lead-based paint and asbestos supervisor.

-Judith attended Tulane University and earned a Bachelor of Science degree in Civil Engineering from the University of Alabama at Birmingham.
-She is licensed to practice engineering in Alabama, Georgia, Mississippi and South Carolina and holds a current National Council of Examiners for Engineering and Surveying record.
+Judith attended Tulane University, and earned her Bachelor of Science degree in Civil Engineering from the University of Alabama at Birmingham.
+She is licensed to practice engineering in Alabama, Georgia, Mississippi and South Carolina — and holds a current National Council of Examiners for Engineering and Surveying record.

 Judith is also an instructor for the University of Alabama in the Continuing Studies Environmental & Industrial Programs.
 Her responsibilities include development of classroom materials, classroom instruction and hands-on training.

 A committed community servant, Judith’s been involved with Civitan International since the early 1980’s.
 She’s held numerous offices in the Center Point and Hoover Civitan Clubs, and is currently serving as the Governor of the Alabama Central District.
 In her spare time, Judith enjoys golf and being out on the lake with her dogs — who, by the way, are regulars in our office!